DanielGrin31/DigitalTraining/Week2.md

 For storage you can attach and detach disks as needed as well as use **Google Cloud Storage** as another storage option.

 connection to the google compute engine VMs is granted through SSH
+#### Virtualization
+Virtualization is the process of creating a software-based representation or a simulation of a hardware resource such as an operating system, server, storage device, or network resource.

+In the context of virtual machines virtualization means creating a machine with its on operating system,cpu cores and storage on top of an existing machine using something called a **hypervisor**.

+A hypervisor's role is to allocate resources for a VM and to manage all system calls the VM executes,it exists between the os and the vm. there are 2 types of hypervisors:

+- The baremetal hypervisor runs directly on the hardware using hardware virtualization technologies such as Intel VT-X and is usually the more performant type.
+- The second type of hypervisor runs on top of an existing os and does not rely on hardware.

 #### GCP CAAS(Google Kubernetes Engine)

 Google Kubernetes Engine or GKE is google cloud's container orchestration system for automation,deploying,scaling and managing containers.